PRIVATE DAY TRIPS FROM BELGRADE TO THE RIVER DANUBE - TOURS OF THE IRON GATES

-We will travel through the countryside to visit three medieval fortresses, where Serbian, Hungarian and Ottoman armies waged wars, and where many of the most distinguished European knights fought for the control over the Danube River.
+We will travel eastwards through the countryside to visit three medieval fortresses, where Serbian, Hungarian, and Ottoman armies waged wars and where many of the most distinguished European knights fought for control over the Danube River.

 GOLUBAC FORTRESS stands on a cliff right at the entrance to the Iron Gates.
-The mighty fortress, with its eight tall towers and crenellated walls, was built in the 14th century at the borders of the medieval Serbian Principality and the Kingdom of Hungary.
-It was an important stronghold controlling the land and water routes that were connecting the East and the West of Europe.
-Due to its strategic position, it was a scene of many battles.
+Due to its strategic position, the mighty fortress, with its eight tall towers and crenelated walls, was a scene of many battles.
+It was erected in the 14th century at the borders of the medieval Serbian Principality and the Kingdom of Hungary.
+Golubac was an important stronghold controlling the land and water routes connecting the East and the West of Europe.

-RAM FORTRESS was erected on a steep slope, in the marshy areas of the bend of the river Danube.
-It overlooks the other bank of the river Danube and the much larger Deliblato Sand in the Banat region.
-In the late 15th century, Sultan Bayezid II built a present fort with five cannon towers, for the elite Ottoman units and the heavy artillery.
+RAM FORTRESS overlooks the Danube's opposite bank and the extensive marshlands of Deliblato Sand in the Banat region.
+In the late 15th century, on a steep slope in the marshy areas of the river Danube's bend, Sultan Bayezid II built a present fort with five cannon towers for the elite Ottoman units and heavy artillery.
 Apart from the defensive role against the Hungarians, it also controlled the traffic on the Danube and served as the starting point in Turkish excursions in the northern areas and the Pannonian Basin.

-Neolithic culture of VINCA represents a unique society of our desired ideal future.
-Vinca was a metropolis, a prosperous trading centre and the meeting point of the routes from different parts of Europe and Asia.
-It was a society of industrious artisans, traders, farmers and miners who lived peacefully without wars and any social ranking for over two millennia.
-Their homes in large, comfortable and multi-storeyed buildings had perfect insulation.
+The Neolithic culture of VINCA represents a unique society of our desired ideal future.
+Vinca was a metropolis, a prosperous trading center, and the meeting point of the routes from different parts of Europe and Asia.
+It was a society of industrious artisans, traders, farmers, and miners who lived peacefully without wars and any social ranking for over two millennia.
+Their homes in large and comfortable multi-storeyed buildings had perfect insulation.

-Vinca tablets dated to 5,500 BC and the glyphs on the tablets are a form of the language yet to be deciphered.
-Their symbols have been found in multiple archaeological sites throughout the Danube Valley areas and are inscribed on pottery, figurines and other clay artefacts.
-Leading specialists in ancient scripts and ancient languages, firmly support the view that the Vinca script is the oldest writing in the world that predated Egypt and the Near East regions by 1000-2000 years.
+Vinca tablets are dated to 5,500 BC, and the glyphs on the tablets are a form of the language yet to be deciphered.
+Their symbols have been found in multiple archaeological sites throughout the Danube Valley areas and are inscribed on pottery, figurines, and other clay artifacts.
+Leading specialists in ancient scripts and ancient languages firmly support the view that the Vinca script is the oldest writing in the world that predates Egypt and the Near East regions by 1000-2000 years.